dennisbirch/dbbbuilder-swift/README.md

 _distinct_: An optional Boolean value to specify returning only distinct values.
 Pass True if you want to override the default False value.

-__NOTE:__ When using a condition clause, you should sanitize any strings you pass in as a condition.
+__NOTE:__ When using a condition clause, you should sanitize any strings you pass in as part of a condition.
 Because DBBBuilder creates the WHERE clause dynamically, it cannot automatically escape strings for you.
 There is a publicly accessible extension on String in the framework that you can use for this purpose, `public func dbb_SQLEscaped() -> String`.
 Example usage:

 ```
 let isBossCondition = "\(person.employer) = \(company.owner.dbb_SQLEscaped())"